Do you fit into the following categories?

 The team at Earth Class Mail have come up with a solution.

 Sign up for the service and pick an address in the US (the rest of the world will have to wait for All-Earth Class Mail) where your mail gets posted.
 The minions at the receiving locations take photos of your unopened mail and upload them to your account.
 You can then decide to have the letters opened, scanned or dumped.
-ECM only charge for scanned mail so don’t worry about paying for letter you don't read.
+ECM only charge for scanned mail so don’t worry about paying for mail you don't read.
 The company can also deposit checks into your bank account

 What it does: Makes payments and ATM withdrawals a piece of cake